MichaelChuai/pyslep/README.md

 # pyslep (development)
-Sparse Learning with Efficient Projections for Python
+Sparse Learning with Efficient Projections for Python.

 ## Note
 This is the python version for [SLEP][slep].